www25-sustainableai/www25-sustainableai.github.io/index.md

 All papers will be peer-reviewed by at least three experts in the field, regarding the relevance to the workshop, scientific novelty, and technical quality.
 Accepted submissions will be presented via oral or poster sessions.
-All accepted papers will be published in the **ACM Multimedia proceedings** in the ACM Digital Library.
+All accepted papers will be published in the ACM Multimedia proceedings in the ACM Digital Library.
-We will select from the accepted papers the **Best Paper Award**, which will be announced during the workshop.
+We will select from the accepted papers the Best Paper Award, which will be announced during the workshop.

 Submit your manuscripts through [OpenReview](https://openreview.net/group?id=acmmm.org/ACMMM/2024/Workshop/ESGMFM).
 All the authors need to create a profile on OpenReview.